Save The Date!

 The Lt.
 Governor's Computing Challenge is a statewide coding competition for Connecticut students.
 The "Coding for Good - Inspiring Health and Wellness For All" challenge is open to all students who can enter on their own or as a team through their schools and through informal education partners such as the Girl Scouts, the Y’s, Girls Who Code Clubs and other after school programs.
 This challenge is inspired by the work of the Governor's Council on Women and Girls: Subcommittee on Education and STEAM.
 This Challenge would not be possible without the support of our partners and sponsors.

 The Challenge Timeline

 The challenge was officially announced on January 24th, 2022 and launched on January 25th 2022.
 Submissions will be accepted until April 29th, 2022.
 Judging will take place from May 2nd-20th.
-The challenge's celebration event will occur during the week of June 6th.
+The challenge's celebration event will occur on June 8th.
 Check back often for updated information and resources.

 The Challenge Structure

 Connecticut students in grades 3 through 12 are encouraged to create applications designed to inspire health and wellness for all.
 This year’s Lt.
 Governor’s Computing Challenge includes three options for submission: concept challenge, prototype challenge and development challenge.
 Students can work individually or as a team to submit to one challenge.

 Teachers, students and families please sign-up to get the latest info and updates from the Computing Challenge!